Sales tax

 - Do I still collect sales tax from my customers?

 - If the sale to your customer is taxable, you generally collect and remit sales tax when the end customer buys the item.
-The resale certificate shifts the collection point — it does not eliminate the tax.
+The resale certificate shifts the collection point.
+It does not eliminate the tax.

 Take the next step